ArthurZey/arthurzey.github.io/_pages/stubs/determinism.md

   * "[policeman at the elbow](https://en.wikipedia.org/wiki/Irresistible_impulse){:target="&lowbar;blank"}" thought experiment
   * connection to mindset: we praise effort and the process, not fixate on the result; it doesn't matter as much what the result is / whether it was predetermined, but the responsibility/praise/agency is in the doing of the work that leads to the result
   * The response to "You should do _X_." being countered with "I just have to do whatever is determined." is that being told "You should do _X_." _is_ part of the causal factors influencing what the person has to do.
+  * From a certain angle, it's quite irrelevant whether volition is deterministic.
+Holding people accountable for actions that are a product of volition (whatever that exactly is in terms of brain structures and however it works) has tremendous causal power in determining their later actions.
+The truth of that fact is part of what causes _us_ to hold others accountable.
+Someone does not need to have literally been able to do otherwise for us to hold them accountable; it is sufficient that the action was (dominantly) a product of their choice (ie, deliberative process).
+If an action wasn't the product of such a process, it wouldn't make sense to hold them accountable, since it would be useless.
+Autonomic and other non-volitional processes aren't sensitive to being held morally accountable.
+This is the essence of the connection between volition and moral accountability, not some unprovable claim or supposition that a person could have literally done/chosen otherwise.
 * how the search for explanatory _reasons_ for people's choices and behaviors is implicitly premised on determinism
 * the connection to epistemology, especially induction, concept-formation, and principles
   * why you can't use induction and deduction, which presuppose determinism, to establish non-determinism / randomness (even if you _can_ prove it's impossible to _know_ something)